If you’ve been wanting to do WooCommerce tiered pricing on your WooCommerce store, you have probably encountered the common roadblocks:

 Additionally, it is particularly well suited if you run a store selling multiple products, especially those that you need to ship to a customer.
 Physical products as opposed to digital products.

-By continually dangling the carrot of additional discounts just in front of them, the customer is tempted to spend more on their order in order to claim the next discount level.
+The big goal of the strategy is to increase the Average Revenue Per Order (also called Average Revenue Per User, or ARPU for short).
+By continually dangling the carrot of additional discounts just in front of them, the customer is tempted to spend more on their order to claim the next discount level.

 1. Setting up your coupons